pr4aveen/tp/docs/DeveloperGuide.md

 * Include `SettingsUpdateManager` as an attribute in `LogicManager`:
   * With the current code design, in order for `SetCommand` to be able to use `SettingsUpdateManager`, it is required that `SettingsUpdateManager` is passed in as an argument in `SetCommand#execute` when the method is called by `LogicManager`.
 This will require changes to be made to the abstract `Command` superclass' `execute` method, and is also an undesirable design as all commands will now be aware of `SettingsUpdateManager` when `SetCommand` is the only command using it.

-#### Alternative implementation of Settings Feature
+#### Alternative Implementation of Settings Feature

 An alternative way to implement the settings feature is to not make the settings reflect immediately.
 Instead, the user will have to restart the application for the settings to take effect.
 While it will be much easier to implement since it will only require updating `UserPrefs`, it will not provide a good user experience.

 ### Sort Command

+Done by Kang Su Min

 Momentum allows users to sort their list of projects/tasks using sort command.
 The following sort types and orders are available:

 Sort Type

  * `SortType.ALPHA`: sort the list of projects/tasks in alphabetical order.
  * `SortType.DEADLINE`: sort the list of projects/tasks according to their deadlines.
  * `SortType.CREATED`: sort the list of projects/tasks according to their date of creation.
  * `SortType.NULL`: sort type not specified by user, sort the list of projects/tasks according to the current sort type.

  Sort Order

  * Ascending order
  * Descending order

  Sort By Completion Status

  * On: First sort by placing projects/tasks with incomplete status at the top of the list then sorting by specified sort type and order
  * Off: Sort projects/tasks by specified sort type and order without regard for completion status.

 The comparators below facilitate the ordering of the list of projects/tasks.

-// TODO: include intro, explain sort types, activity diagram

 * `CompletionStatusCompare` - Comparator that compares the completion status of two tasks.
 This is a comparator that imposed a sort order on top of other comparators, which means that all incomplete projects/tasks are shown at the top of the list ordered in the specified orders, and all complete projects/tasks are shown at the bottom, also ordered in the specified order.
 This sort order is imposed by default, and can be toggled on and off.
 * `CreatedDateCompare` - Comparator that compares the created date of two tasks, then the alphabetical names of two tasks if created dates are the same.